Marvel-D/Introduction-to-Github/src/introduction-to-github.md

 - GitHub lets you and others work together on projects from anywhere around the world.
 - It makes it a lot easier for individuals and teams to use Git for version control and collaboration.
-- using GitHub, contributing to open source projects is made simpler
+- Using GitHub, contributing to open source projects is made simpler
 - GitHub keeps track of changes made to projects.
 This is especially helpful when collaborating with multiple people because you can determine who made what changes, when and where.
   > visit [opensource.guide](https://opensource.guide/starting-a-project/#:~:text=When%20a%20project%20is%20open,through%20an%20open%20source%20license.) to know more about open source projects